JeffreyCarson/DevOpsArtGalleryIntegration/README.md

 Final Project

+# Build and Test infastructure

+To automatically build and test, I am using a GitHub action to automate running my tests when I push to main.

+# Build and Deploy Infastructure

+To automatically build and deploy, I have a separate GitHub Action to automate building a docker image and pushing it to GitHub Packages.
+When I push to main.

+# To Run Docker Image (On MacOS)

+Note: Although it is possible, I do not recommend trying to run this image, as it is a Tkinter GUI.
+On MacOS it is very difficult to set this up [see below].
+I have no idea how this would be done on another OS.

+(Need: XQuartz, socat) [If on mac, idek what you would do on windows.]

+    - make sure XQuarts is closed and not running (First enable "Allow connections from network clients" in the security tab in XQuartz.)

+    - run socat (in a separate terminal)

+        socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"

+    - open XQuartz

+        open -a XQuartz

+    - Pull Docker image from github

+        docker pull ghcr.io/jeffreycarson/devopsartgalleryintegration:main

+    - Containerize

+        docker run -d -e DISPLAY=<your ip>:0 ghcr.io/jeffreycarson/devopsartgalleryintegration:main

+# Final Project Design Document

 Project’s existing functionality and technologies used

 The software application I will be using for the final project is a personal project that I completed in the summer of 2022.
 The technologies that I used include Python and Tkinter.
 My project visualizes the art gallery problem through interactive software.
 The art gallery problem is a well-studied visibility problem in computational geometry.
 The premise is given a 2D polygon, where should you place guards that would theoretically have “vision” of the entire gallery?
 A mathematical definition is given below.